 Paraffin treatment is available on request

-The Integrative bodywork approach combines elements from three traditions in bodywork: the Mechanical, Energetic, and Psychological.
-Each tradition uses distinct models that guides the method and informs the measure of results.
+Integrative Bodywork combines elements from three traditions in bodywork: the Mechanical, Energetic, and Psychological.
+Each tradition is guided by different models.

-The Energetic tradition focus on the ‘Energy’ phenomenon in and around the body and employs various means to achieve better energy balance by moving and sharing energy.
-Reiki, Acupuncture, Trigger Point Therapy, Reflexology, etc. are better known forms of this approach.
+The Energetic tradition focus on the ‘Energy’ phenomenon in and around the body and employs various means to achieve better energy balance.

-The Psychological tradition of bodywork is less known.
-The distinguishing hallmark of this approach is working to affect change in the mind through somatic means.
-The inherent connection between mind and body organizes this path to wellness.
+The distinguishing hallmark of the Psychological tradition is working to affect change in the mind through somatic means.